ArthurChatton/sPoRT-notebook/README.md

 individuals with L1\_0&lt; 400 have 0.7% chance of being `A_1=0`, which
 represents 1223 individuals (24.5% of the whole sample size).

-However, the current use of sPoRT assume smoothing over treatment history.
-One can stratify on both time and treatment history through the argument `add.subset` as follow:
+However, the current use of sPoRT assumes smoothing over treatment history.
+One can stratify on both time and treatment history through the argument `add.subset` as follows:

-    # the `add.subset` argument takes a vector of column's names of `data` (one per time-point).
+    # the `add.subset` argument takes a vector of column names of `data` (one per time-point).
 Rows should be coded 1 if kept, and 0 if dropped.

     for(i in tps){
       simdata[,paste0("addsub_", tps)] <- 1*(simdata[,paste0("A_", tps)] == simdata[,paste0("d3_", tps)])